TLINDEN/golsky/README.md

 * game patterns can be loaded using RLE files, see https://catagolue.hatsya.com/home
 * you can paint your own patterns in the game
 * the game can also be started with an empty grid, which is easier to paint patterns
+* wrap around grid mode can be enabled

 # Install